duckie/json_backbone/README.md

 Json backbone
 ==================

-`json_backbone` is a templated C++11 container to hold dynamically structured data. `json_backbone` is easy to use, generic and type safe.
-Memory usage and performances are up to the user.
+`json_backbone` is a C++14 container to hold dynamically structured data. `json_backbone` is easy to use, generic and type safe.

+`json_backbone` is made of three main parts:
+* A versatile `variant` type optimized for small types.
+* An helper to create recursive variants through a *Associative* container and a *RandomAccess* container.
+* A view interface to loosely visit a strcuture without exceptions.

+As the project just got a full rewrite, documentation will come progressively.
+A quick example to represent JSON data:

 ```c++
 #include <json_backbone/container.hpp>  // Requires C++11